Dr Susanna (Susy) Menis

 Biography

 I was an honorary researcher for 2017/18 as part of a research project on legal education.
 In 2019 I was shortlisted for the Birkbeck Public Engagement Award, and in 2020 I was shortlisted by Birkbeck as a candidate for the National Teaching Fellowship Scheme.
-I am a Fellow of the Higher Education Academy and a member of the Birkbeck Advisory Board for the Research Excellence Award.
+I am a Fellow of the Higher Education Academy.

-I believe that hands on experience is the best way to develop expertise and meet great people; hence my wide volunteering engagements.
-I worked with several organisations and charities such as the Prison Advice and Care Trust, Women in Prison and Prisoners’ Families and Friends’ Services.
-My most recent engagement was with the Independent Monitoring Board of Prisons.
+I believe that hands-on experience is the best way to develop expertise and meet great people, hence my wide volunteering engagements.
+I worked and volunteered with several organisations and charities, such as the Prison Advice and Care Trust, Women in Prison and Prisoners’ Families and Friends’ Services.
+My last engagement within the CJS was with the Independent Monitoring Board of Prisons for one of London’s biggest category B male prisons.
+During the pandemic period (2021-22) I volunteered along with my husband as a vaccinator on behalf of St John’s Ambulance and the NHS.

 Highlights